 - Find the most friendly, enthusiastic and helpful volunteers of any trail race, and let them do their thing

 - Help our runners have fun running down a scenic trail while dodging roots, lava, and interesting critters

 - Find all our runners by the end of the day

-This event is operated under a special use permit with the Willamette National Forest.
-This event is an equal opportunity provider.
+The event is operated by McKenzie River Trail Run under a special use permit from the Willamette National Forest.
+McKenzie River Trail Run is an equal opportunity provider.